 Everyone loves to unwind at the end of a long day–what’s your favorite way to relax?

-While there is definitely nothing wrong with enjoying a great book or movie or other form of entertainment other than just being at church all day long, sometimes the things we choose really aren’t the best for us.
+While there is definitely nothing wrong with enjoying a great book or movie or other form of entertainment other than just being at church all day long or sitting and reading your Bible, sometimes the things we choose really aren’t the best for us.